mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-jwt/_index.md

 ### Bindings and locations

+[Bindings]({{< ref "/integrate/apps/structure/bindings" >}}) specify how an App's calls should be displayed and invoked from these locations.
 Locations are named elements in the Mattermost user interface.
-Bindings specify how an App's calls should be displayed and invoked from these locations.

 The App creates a `/hello-jwt send` slash command that checks the validity of the JWT.

-### Functions
+### Call handlers

-Functions handle user events and webhooks.
-The JWT App relies on one main function:
+Call handlers are functions that respond to user interactions and webhook events.
+The JWT App relies on one main call handler:

-- `send` that services the command and modal.
+- `send` that services the command and modal form submissions.
 This function is wrapped with `withJWT` that requires JWT, which calls `checkJWT` to verify the provided token.

 ### Assets